 Maculine and feminine gender of pronouns

 As you can see from the table, some Spanish pronouns have 2 versions: masculine (e.g. nosotros) and feminine (e.g., nosotras).
-In fact, “nosotros” means “us, men”, while “nosotras” means “us, women”.
-Let’s imagine a group of girlfriends saying “We want to go to the cinema”.
-In this case, we have to use the word “nosotras” which means “us, girlfriends”.
+In fact, “nosotros” means “we (men or mixed group)”, while “nosotras” means “we (women)”.
+Let’s imagine a group of female friends saying “We want to go to the cinema”.
+In this case, we have to use the word “nosotras”.
 If a group of men wants to say the same, the pronoun “nosotros” will be used.
 The same logic is applied when speaking about the pronouns ellos/ellas, vosotros/vosotras.